The Founder's Guide to

 What are Canonical's investment criteria?

-Canonical primarily invests in North America, targeting early-stage companies that are developing innovative technologies in AI and blockchain.
+Canonical primarily invests in North America, targeting startups that are developing technologies relevant to their investment thesis.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.